By Jim Crowhurst

-Montgomery joined the NBL in 1959 with Napa winning with 77 pts to that year, Healdsburg’s 45, Montgomery 38, Ukiah 24.5, Analy 22.5, Petaluma 14.5, Clear Lake 7 and Tomales and Calsitoga both at 0.
+Montgomery joined the NBL in 1959 with Napa winning with 77 pts that year, to Healdsburg’s 45, Montgomery 38, Ukiah 24.5, Analy 22.5, Petaluma 14.5, Clear Lake 7 and Tomales and Calistoga both at 0.
 Not sure why Santa Rosa is not listed but Vikings did win dual meet over the Panthers that year.

 The new school, Montgomery, would win all of the varsity titles from 1962-1967, minus 1964, and then win six of the ten titles in the 70’s.